The First Immortal

 He hammered a sequence into his half of the Sabre’s console.
 Nervous wreck though he seemed, he pulled himself together long enough to launch a wave of nearly a thousand light beacons from the compartments beneath our wing.

-XV Prime awaited.
+Below, XV Prime awaited us.

-On its surface, seas of black towers stretched to the end of all sights.
+Seas of black towers stretched to the end of all sights.

 But they can’t stop me.